 In a USCIS application, who counts as a sibling?

 There are many different sorts of families in today’s society, but someone who is “like a brother” or “the same as a sister” will not be enough to receive a green card for a sibling.
 The following individuals, however, may be eligible for a green card.

 - Brother or sister with the same birth parents

 - Adopted sibling

-The marriage or divorce certificate of their parents, or adoption certificates, may be required in some sibling green card applications to prove further the family tie between the U.S. citizen and the green card applicant.
+The marriage or divorce certificate of their parents or adoption certificates may be required in some sibling green card applications to further prove the family tie between the U.S. citizen and the green card applicant.

 Is it possible to appeal a denial of a sibling immigration petition?

 If the USCIS declines your sibling’s petition, the denial will include a rationale for the refusal as well as options for appealing the denial.
 It is to your best advantage to speak with an expert immigration attorney at this stage to help you understand how to meet USCIS standards and your prospects of success if you decide to appeal.

 One of the most prevalent reasons for the denial is that USCIS has found that the family relationship was not real or recognized by immigration law.
 A knowledgeable attorney will assist you and your sibling in gathering acceptable evidence of your kinship and defending your case in court.
 To discuss your options, contact Gehi & Associates as soon as possible.